Deltares-research/Guitares/docs/source/index.rst

 Please see the Elements section for more information about each UI element.

-Check out the :doc:`usage` section for instructions on how to get started!
+Check out the :doc:`getting_started` section for instructions on how to get started!

 .. note::